obsidianart/gallery/README.md

 - evaluate remove jpg/png metadata and resave
 - evaluate possible attack in the search, sanitaze input before passing to the data layer
 - evaluate brutoforce or ddos attack, limit user request per minute etc
+- evaluate logging all requests and IPs

 ## Improvements
 Depending on the actual use the following might be useful
+- Clarify if the name is the file name and if the extension should be changed
 - User feedback for slow operations: Show the user a loading message while fetching (search and list)
 - User feedback for slow operations: Uploading percentage
 - Explicit errors: currently the backend always return a generic error.
 It is likely that for security this is the case but it's worth seeing if some error can be descriptive